 Web Design | Data Visualization | Research | Politics

-Designed the Fox News 2016 Presidential Election website and the 2018 Midterm Election website.
+Designed the Fox News 2016 and 2020 Presidential Elections website and the 2018 Midterm Election website.
 These were subdomains off the main Fox News website.
 Was responsible for creating all page components, all assets including maps and charts and responsible for designing the layout and suggesting functionality.

 I received the 2016 elections project in November of 2015.
 I knew very little about the process and my design deliverables to have a site that could compete with NYTimes and CNN.
 During this time, the Fox News website was segmented from a design perspective as we were going through major redesigns of the homepage and several sections.
 Stakeholders requested it to live as a site separate from the rest to be used as a destination for all things elections.
 From the primaries through the general election, I designed pages for race results, schedules and more.
 It was the largest project at the time I had ever received.
 After I completed designs, they were handed off to the development team where I thought my role had stopped.

 At the time, my team was new to agile processes.
 I designed every page of the site based on the sites from previous Fox election sites.
 Some of my design choices didn't account for different types of data.
 While front-end development was building the site they began asking questions that I hadn’t thought about and had forgotten to address in my designs.
 This made me reassess my design choices and improvements that I could implement for the following election.

 New editorial focuses became clear too late in the season and it was difficult to adapt my designs.
 I also created one-off components for each page instead of trying to create fewer components that could handle different situations.
 Looking back, I also didn’t create components using smart scalable dimensions for mobile and desktop.